freenas/freenas-docs/userguide/storage.rst

-The "Volume to extend" drop-down menu in :menuselection:`Storage --> Volumes --> Volume Manager`, shown in Figure %chapternum%.1a, can be used to add additional disks to an existing ZFS volume.
+The "Volume to extend" drop-down menu in :menuselection:`Storage --> Volumes --> Volume Manager`, shown in
+:numref:`Figure %s <create_zfs_pool_volman_fig>`,
+can be used to add additional disks to an existing ZFS volume.
 This drop-down menu will be empty if no ZFS volume exists.

-.. note:: if the existing volume is encrypted, a warning message will
-          remind you that the operation of extending a volume will reset the passphrase and recovery key.
-After extending the volume, you should immediately recreate both using the instructions in
-          :ref:`Managing Encrypted Volumes`.
+.. note:: If the existing volume is encrypted, a warning message will remind you that the operation of extending a volume will reset the passphrase and recovery key.
+After extending the volume, you should immediately recreate both using the instructions in :ref:`Managing Encrypted Volumes`.

-Once an existing volume has been selected from the drop-down menu, drag and drop the desired disks and select the desired volume layout.
-For example you can:
+After an existing volume has been selected from the drop-down menu, drag and drop the desired disks and select the desired volume layout.
+For example, you can:

 * select an SSD with a volume layout of "Log (ZIL)" to add a log device to the ZFS pool.
 Selecting 2 SSDs will create a mirrored log